nicholaswmin/automap/README.md

 [![test-workflow][test-workflow-badge]][ci-test]

 # automap
-tiny and schemaless Redis ORM-"ish" microframework [WIP]
+tiny and schemaless Redis ORM-"ish" microframework

 Serialize an [OOP-y][oop] instance to Redis and get it back, properly instantiated.